 inherited the earth.
 Now we come to the dramatic highlight of the movie in

-which Magneto tragically loses his wife and child do to human intervention.
+which Magneto tragically loses his wife and child due to human intervention.

 Magneto’s grief and renewed hatred of humanity get the attention of Apocalypse,